 Seasonality & When to Go

-For the 2018 season the Club will be open October 18 – December 6, 2019.
+For the 2019 season the Club will be open October 18 – December 6, 2019.
 For the 2020 season the Club will be open January 10 – June 12, July 10 – September 11, and October 9 – December 4, 2020.
 We close down for one month in mid June to allow for our guides to fish to commercial lobster season opener on July 1st and then close again mid September – mid October.